How to Run a Successful Nonprofit Membership Program | Donorbox

 Nonprofit Membership Program

-On clicking the respective buttons for donating as a ‘sustainer’ member, the Donorbox donation form pops up to make the process fast and easy.
+On clicking the respective buttons for donating as a ‘sustainer’ member, a Donorbox donation form pops up to make the process fast and easy.

 Takeaway

-Choose what works best for you.
-But remember your nonprofit membership program should also revolve around the members and the benefits they get out of it.
+Choose what method works best for you.
+But remember, your nonprofit membership program should also revolve around the members and the benefits they get from it.
 If you can keep them happy for a long time, you will attract more people and donations.

 Conclusion